hwpplayers/redmine_incoming_emails/README.md

 ## Getting the plugin

-A copy of the plugin can be downloaded from GitHub: http://github.com/markwhitfeld/redmine_incoming_emails
+A copy of the plugin can be downloaded from GitLab: https://gitlab.com/monobilisim/redmine/redmine_incoming_emails

 ## Installation